 Open Educational Resources (OER): Resource Roundup

-An educator's guide to open educational resources (OER), including online repositories, curriculum-sharing websites, sources for lesson plans and activities, and open textbooks.
+Explore this educator's guide to open educational resources for information about online repositories, curriculum-sharing websites, sources for lesson plans and activities, and open alternatives to textbooks.

-OER, a part of the global open content movement, are shared teaching, learning, and research resources available under legally recognized open licenses—free for people to reuse, revise, remix, and redistribute.
+OER, a part of the global open content movement, are shared teaching, learning, and research resources available under legally recognized open licenses -- free for people to reuse, revise, remix, and redistribute.
 Why are OER important?
 High-quality OER can save teachers significant time and effort on resource development and advance student learning inside and outside the classroom.
 Further, open sharing of resources has the potential to fuel collaboration, encourage the improvement of available materials, and aid in the dissemination of best practices.
-For more about the potential of OER, check out "Five-Minute Film Festival: Why Open Education Matters," by Edutopia's VideoAmy.
+For more about the potential of OER, check out "5-Minute Film Festival: Why Open Education Matters," by Edutopia's VideoAmy.

 With all the promise of OER, some challenges remain.
 One of these is assuring the quality of resources.
 Achieve's Open Educational Resources includes a set of downloadable rubrics that can help districts, teachers, and other users evaluate OER for quality and determine the level of alignment to the Common Core State Standards (CCSS).
 Additional rubrics for evaluating OER quality have been collected as part of the Washington OER Project.
 It's worth noting that many of the larger repositories for OER will include copyright information, and their materials will typically adhere to some established criteria.